Oregon DUII Laws, Fines, and Consequences

 Learn about the penalties for a DUII conviction in Oregon.

-Under Oregon law, "under the influence" is defined as having one's physical or mental facilities are "adversely affected to a noticeable or perceptible degree" as the result of ingesting drugs and/or alcohol.
+Under Oregon law, "under the influence" is defined as having one's physical or mental faculties "adversely affected to a noticeable or perceptible degree" as the result of ingesting drugs or alcohol.
+(State v.
+Miller, 335 P.3d 355 (Or.
+App.
+2014).)

 Attempted DUII and the Definition of "Vehicle"